eduardocruz/mcp-php-sdk/README.md

 ## Running Your Server

 MCP servers in PHP need to be connected to a transport to communicate with clients.
-How you start the server depends on the choice of transport:

-### stdio
+### stdio Transport

 For command-line tools and direct integrations: